How to use the service

 - Drive to and park at the site.
 Parking is free for bus services users only.
 There is no overnight parking allowed at any of the sites*.
 There are designated spaces for disabled badge holders at all three sites and Parent & Child bays at Enderby and Birstall.

 - Board the bus and pay.
-Buy your ticket from the driver as you board, please have correct fare if possible (cash only).
+Buy your ticket from the driver as you board.
+Contactless payment by card is available.
+If paying by cash, please have the correct fare if possible.
 Keep your ticket safe.
 You will need the QR code on the ticket to exit the car park barrier at both the Enderby & Birstall sites.
 There is currently no barrier system in place at Meynell’s Gorse, however you must still retain your ticket.
 All of our buses are wheelchair and buggy accessible.
 Take a seat and make use of the free Wi-Fi.

 - Get off at your destination and enjoy your day.
 Once in the city centre, you can get on and off the bus at any stop on your route.